sbglasius/external-config/README.md

 provided files('external-config') // provided to ensure that external config is not included in the war file
 ```
 Alternatively, you can make a gradle script to move the external configuration file to your classpath (e.g. /build/classes)

+## Micronaut support

+The plugin will register the locations in `grails.config.locations` as `micronaut.config.files`.
+Please note, that Micronaut will fail, if it does not recognise the file extension.

 ## Scripts